 Self Care for Moms- Under $10

 - New Makeup – Why does browsing for a new lipstick make SUCH a big difference?
-Christine likes to hit up Kmart (using her free cash, obviously, but you do you) while the kids are in school, and spend time picking out the perfect shade. something about a fresh, pretty lipstick just helps to turn her day around completely.
+Christine likes to hit up Target while the kids are in school, and spend time picking out the perfect shade. something about a fresh, pretty lipstick just helps to turn her day around completely.

 - Browse at Michael’s (with a budget!)– This one could get expensive, so come armed with your coupons and a strict budget.
-But prior to kids, I was a big fan of crafting.
-That itch hasn’t gone away just because little people live with me now.
-So every so often, I’ll set a $10 budget, head to Michaels, and find something that I can craft that week.
+Every so often, I’ll set a $10 budget, head to Michaels, and find something that I can craft that week.
 It’s amazing, but when I have the supplies on hand, I’m much more likely to scratch the creative itch on a regular basis.

 - Brew a Cup of Tea: We are obsessed with these handmade tea blends from Awepothecary tea on Etsy.
 Find the tea that suits your mood, brew a cup, and savor every sip.